serj-by/Survey/README.md

-Simple hybrid survey Android application
+Simple hybrid survey Android&trade; application Project to open in Android Studio

+Android is trademark of Google Inc.